 This course covers the following learning objectives:

-Outline for Evaluating Risk Factors in Domestic Infant Adoption.pdf
+Outline for Evaluating Risk Factors in Domestic Adoption.pdf

 *This course includes a 1-hour conversational audio lesson, a 10-question quiz, and a certificate of completion with the successful completion of the quiz at 80%.